levidu/Ptracer-Syscall-and-sig-tracer-using-C/README.md

 **Conclusion and improvements**

 Quotation marks and spaces were not included or modified as we got the information as it is from the registers.
-We believe that we could have implemented POKEDATA or a possible method that could have given as a much more similar results like in `strace`.
+We believe that we could have implemented POKEDATA or a possible method that could have given as much more similar results as in `strace`.

 |./ptracer|strace|
 |-|-|